maitag/littleBigInt/README.md

 - modulo
 - pow and modPow
 - binary operations

-- Bytes in/output
+- Bytes in/output (to store BigInts)

 ## todo

-- unit tests
 - optimization
+- performance testing/optimizing for all targets